Google Photos Backup Stuck on "Backing Up 1 of XXX" or "Waiting for Sync"

-With the popular use of Google Photos backup, there come into being some problems/errors about this app.
-The most common type is Google Photos backup stuck accidently showing the message "Backing up 1 of xxx", "Waiting for sync", "one moment please", "getting photos", "Getting ready to back up", "Preparing to backup xx photos", "Uploading xx photos" or "Scanning files".
+With the popular use of Google Photos backup and sync, there come with some problems/errors about this app.
+The most common type is Google Photos stuck on getting ready to backup unexpectedly, and then displays the message "Backing up 1 of xxx", "Waiting for sync", "one moment please", "getting photos", "Getting ready to back up", "Preparing to backup xx photos", "Uploading xx photos" or "Scanning files", etc.

-"Every couple of days i get the 'Haven't backed up for 3 days' message, and when i open the Photos Assistant it say 'Backing up photos' but the number never changes.
-Also, if i go to the backup settings page, it says 'Upload started' then 'Backing up 1 of XXX' but never progresses past 1."
+This makes some users complain about Google Photos related issues in the community or forum: "Every couple of days I get the 'Haven't backed up for 3 days' message, and when I open the Photos Assistant, it says 'Backing up photos' but the number never changes.
+Also, if I go to the backup settings page, it says 'Upload started' then 'Backing up 1 of XXX' but never progresses past 1."

 Step 1.
-Open Google Photos app on cellphone.
+Open Google Photos app on iPhone or Android Phone.

 Step 4.
-Look at the first card.
+Read the first card.
 If it writes:

 Step 1.
-Open the Google Photos app on your mobile device.
+Open the Google Photos app on your iPhone or Android Phone.

 Step 2.
 Sign in your Google Account.